Why Smog Towers may not Solve the Problem of Air Pollution

 The support of celebrities like Gautam Gambhir has added to the glamour and promise of smog towers.
 While it is certainly appreciable that India has started installing home-produced smog towers, their efficacy and sustainability have been strongly questioned in recent times.

 One of the first points of contention is their very high cost of installation.
 These massive structures take both immense time and money.
-The estimated cost of one smog tower set up in Connaught Place was ₹20 crore.
+The estimated cost of one smog tower set up in Connaught Place was ₹20 crores.
 Smog towers can range in height from 12 to 100 meters.
 Evidently, setting one up would take an exhaustive amount of time and labor.
 Imagine how much expense would be incurred by installing a mere ten towers in a city.
 The Delhi government itself has been quick to add that tangible results will have to be seen before they plan to install more smog towers across the city.